Information about Programs and Information Holdings: Sources of Federal Government and Employee Information 2021 to 2022

 5.3 Government of Canada Internet Presence

-5.4 In-person Service Delivery Network
+5.4 Citizen Service Network

-In-person service delivery network supports the delivery of services and information for the Government of Canada.
-They provide information on how to self-serve; client authentication and identification; and services for clients who require one-on-one assistance.
-Canadians who require specialized or client-specific information for programs like Passport, Employment Insurance, the Canada Pension Plan or Old Age Security are directed to appropriate online resources and program call centres.
+The Citizen Service Network supports the delivery of services and information for the Government of Canada in person or over the phone through its multi-channel network: Service Canada points of service, the eServiceCanada service request form, Social Insurance Number online (eSIN), and through the Outreach Support Centre.
+It provides information on how to self-serve; client authentication and identification; and services for clients who require one-on-one assistance.
+Canadians who require specialized or client-specific information for programs like Passport, Employment Insurance, the Canada Pension Plan or Old Age Security, have their case referred to processing for follow-up.

 5.6 Passport

 Service Canada delivers domestic Passport services for the Passport Program on behalf of Immigration Refugees and Citizenship Canada.
-Service Canada is also the primary provider of passport service delivery for applications received from the United States, Bermuda, American Samoa, Midway Islands, Purto Rico and US Virgin Islands.
-The functions include provision of information, intake of applications, validation of identity, collection of fees, admissibility and eligibility, production of passports for passports applications submitted in Canada and abroad, distribution to eligible applicants, social media messaging and response to client enquiries and complaints relating to service delivery.
+Service Canada is also the primary provider of passport service delivery for applications received from the United States, Bermuda, American Samoa, Midway Islands, Puerto Rico and US Virgin Islands.
+The functions include provision of information, intake of applications, validation of identity, collection of fees, admissibility and eligibility, production of passports for passport applications submitted in Canada and abroad, distribution to eligible applicants, social media messaging and response to client enquiries and complaints relating to service delivery.

 6. Internal services